00rayan/rockpaperscissorrevolver/README.md

 # Game Overview

-Player chooses between 3 buttons, AI predicts which one the player will press based on previous patterns, player wins if AI fails to predict button pressed.
-AI wins if it predicts correctly.
-First one to 10 points wins.
+Player and AI play rock paper scissors, AI tries to predict player's next move and plays corresponding move.
+Loser has to play russian roulette.
+1 in 6 chance of taking damage.
+First to 0 HP loses.

 AI predicts next press based off of several factors, most chained choice, most frequent choice, last choice, etc. a more random player = more random AI.